VET APPROVED

 Seeing your dogs fight with each other can be distressing, leaving you wondering what to do and how to rectify the situation.
 Not all sibling dogs get along, and many factors can lead to aggression.
 One question always at the forefront is: should I intervene or let it play out?
-Typically, it’s not recommended to intervene because that can only worsen the problem.
-So, what can you do?
-Often, it’s best to let the situation play out, but only if no serious damage is being done.
+It really depends on the specifics of each scenario.
+If the issue is just a normal establishing hierarchy situation, then typically it is not recommended to intervene because that can only worsen the problem.

 What Causes Sibling Rivalry Between Dogs?

-Sibling rivalry can take place between two dogs unrelated living within the household or even among two dogs from the same litter that are living together in the same home.
-Aggression issues can occur between a dog with a dominant personality and a subordinate dog that involves territorial dominance or even fear and anxiety.
+Rivalry can take place between two dogs unrelated living within the household; sibling rivalry refers to rivalry that happens between two dogs from the same litter that are living together in the same home.
+However, because pet parents consider all their dogs as their kids, the term can also be used to refer to the rivalry between two dogs sharing a household, even if they are unrelated to each other.
+Aggression issues can occur between a dog with a dominant personality and a subordinate dog.
+It is typically triggered by territorial dominance, resource guarding, or even fear and anxiety.

 Sometimes, sibling rivalry in dogs only occurs when the owner(s) are home and typically does not occur when they are not.
 This can mean that one dog is competing for more attention from the owner and struggles when the other dog is near and receiving affection at the same time.